-Pairs (10 minutes) Get into pairs.
-Have a look at the governr nent's suggested timetable for ward priorities planning (below).
+Get into pairs.
+Have a look at the government's suggested timetable for ward priorities planning (below).
 This is what your Ward Development Committee needs to do every five years to prepare your Ward Priorities Plan.
+Luksave.

-Luksav EVERY FIVE YEARS, WHEN IT IS TIME TO PREPARE A NEW WARD PRIOF RITIES PLAN, DO THE FOLLOWING: 2 Do the final annual update of last Ward Priorities Plan Completed by end February STEP 1 MAKE PREPARATIONS Completed by end March STEP 2 CONDUCT WARD PLANNING MEETINGS and report the results of the last Ward Priorities Plan Completed by end June Submitted to LLG by end July STEP 3 PREPARE AND SUBMIT WARD PRIORITIES PLAN (along with final annual update for the last Ward Priorities Plan) 2 Luk olsem if you have already developed a Ward Prioritie a new Ward Priorities Plan (in five years' time) you will ne last Ward Priorities Plan.
-Ol manmeri long ples will want t kamaut long en.
-This means you will need to do the final Ward Priorities Plan before you develop your new Ward eed to report the results of the constant of t The best time to report the results of the last Ward Priori ties Plan to ol lain long ples is at the start of the Ward Planning Meeting (Step 2).
-2 Small groups (30 minutes) Get into your WDC groups (or small group of 5 or 6).
+EVERY FIVE YEARS, WHEN IT IS TIME TO PREPARE A NEW WARD PRIORITIES PLAN, DO THE FOLLOWING: Do the final annual update of last Ward Priorities Plan Completed by end February STEP 1 MAKE PREPARATIONS Completed by end M STEP 2 CONDUCT WARD PLANNING MEETINGS and Completed by end June report the results of the last Ward Priorities Plan Completed by end June Submitted to LLG by end July STEP 3 PREPARE AND SUBMIT WARD PRIORITIES PLAN (along with final annual update for the last Ward Priorities Plan)

+Luk olsem if you have already developed a Ward Priorities Plan, then when you develop a new Ward Priorities Plan (in five years' time) you will need to report the results of the last Ward Priorities Plan.
+Ol manmeri long ples will want to know wanem kaikai bin kamaut long en.
+This means you will need to do the final annual update for the last Ward Priorities Plan before you develop your new Ward Priorities Plan.
+Makes sense.

+The best time to report the results of the last Ward Priorities Plan to ol lain long ples is at the start of the Ward Planning Meeting (Step 2).

+Get into your WDC groups (or small groups of 5 or 6).
 Imagine you are starting ward priorities planning.
-Statim wokabaut .
+Statim wokabaut.
 Do a work plan (hap step 1.1).
-When you do the work plan, for each hap step write down who will be responsible for doing it, when , where , and what you wil need.
-Mekim gut .
-This activity is designed to give you practice developing a work plan - but it is also revision for the whole course. d B
+When you do the work plan, for each hap step write down who will be responsible for doing it, when, where, and what you will need.
+Mekim gut.
+This activity is designed to give you practice developing a work plan - but it is also revision for the whole course.